WebAssembly/design/FAQ.md

 [experiments](https://github.com/WebAssembly/binaryen/blob/master/src/wasm2asm.h)
 with polyfilling.

-Overall, optimism has been increasing for quick adoption of WebAssembly in browsers, which is great, but it has decreased the motivation to work on a polyfill.
+With the current climate of close collaboration between browser vendors on WebAssembly, optimism has been increasing for quick adoption of WebAssembly, which has decreased the need for a polyfill to support older browsers.

 It is also the case that polyfilling WebAssembly to asm.js is less urgent because of the existence of alternatives, for example, a reverse polyfill -